 - Video documentation of one performance with one camera. - Publicity, press release, programs, and reservations to be student-generated - Photocopying of posters and programs on 8-1/2 x 11 or 8-1/2 x 14 white paper, one-fold only originals.
 Both posters and programs must be submitted to the External Relations Coordinator for copy approval.
 Posters are due no later than four (4) weeks prior to the concert.
 Programs are due no later than two (2) weeks prior.
-Please see the Publicity Process as detailed on the Dance website Toolkit section for more information. - If the student wants a specialty paper, they will have to provide it themselves.
-If a student wants color printing, they will have to provide it themselves through an outside vendor. - Members of Dance Production 2601 may be available for stage crew.
+Please see the Publicity Process as detailed on the Department website in the Toolkit section for more information. - If the student wants a specialty paper, it must be provided by the student.
+If a student wants color printing, it must be provided by the student through an outside vendor. - Members of Dance Production 2601 may be available for stage crew.

-For all other MoLa student-driven work:

-~For graduate and undergraduate "pop-up" projects that are not part of the OSU Dance season, no extra support shall be granted to the student (such as staff, crew, in-house printing, and video documentation).
+For all other MoLa student-driven work.
+For graduate and undergraduate "pop-up" projects that are not part of the OSU Dance season, no extra support shall be granted to the student (such as staff, crew, inhouse printing, and video documentation).
 All aspects of production are the student's responsibility.

-V.17 - Lecture-Demonstration Guidelines
+III.11.2 - Lecture-Demonstration Guidelines